 - Items Row: The row holding the items has the mainAxisSize set to mainAxisSize.min.
 This tells the row to size itself to the combined width of the items within it, instead of expanding to capture all of the available width along the main axis.

 - MouseRegion: Flutter provides a MouseRegion widget which we can use to be notified when the user hovers on our item.
 When the mouse is within the item hover region, we set the hoveredIndex to that item’s index and reset it to null when the mouse exits the item’s hover region.

 - AnimatedContainer: This is the container that holds our item.
 It’s an AnimatedContainer which will animate its scale and translate itself depending on the hoveredIndex.

 - FittedBox: If the child of this widget has a size larger than the constraints passed down to it, then this widget will scale and position the child to fit within the constraints based on the fit set.

-- The item: The item in our case is text, so I’m using the AnimatedDefaultTextStyle for scaling it.
-Your item can be anything else, including an icon, a SVG, and more.
-Use the appropriate animation widgets to get the smooth scale animation for them.
+- The item: The item in our case is text, so I’m using the AnimatedDefaultTextStyle for scaling.
+Your item can be anything else, including an icon or an SVG.
+Use the appropriate Flutter animation widgets to get the smooth scale animation for them.